6 Kalimas In English: A Complete Guide for Every Muslim

 Conclusion

-These six Kalimas should be memorized by every Muslim, if one finds it difficult to memorize verbally, then that person should be fully aware of the beliefs and basic teachings contained in these Kalimas.
+Every Muslim should memorize these six Kalimas.
+If one finds it difficult to memorize verbally, then that person should be fully aware of the beliefs and basic teachings contained in these Kalimas.

-Therefore, this principle is meaningless that only the teachings that are present in the Qur’an should be accepted, it is not necessary to accept the rest, thus half of the teachings of the Shariah will be denied.
+Therefore, this principle is meaningless: Only the teachings present in the Qur’an should be accepted; it is not necessary to accept the rest.
+Thus, half of the teachings of the Shariah will be denied.

 Leave a Comment